resonance-audio/resonance-audio/README.md

 If you find Resonance Audio useful and would like to cite it in your publication, please use:

-Gorzel, M., Allen, A., Kelly, I., Kammerl, J., Gugnormusler, A., Yeh, H., and Boland, F., *"Efficient Encoding and Decoding of Binaural Sound with Resonance Audio"*, In proc. of the AES International Conference on Immersive and Interactive Audio, March 2019
+Gorzel, M., Allen, A., Kelly, I., Kammerl, J., Gungormusler, A., Yeh, H., and Boland, F., *"Efficient Encoding and Decoding of Binaural Sound with Resonance Audio"*, In proc. of the AES International Conference on Immersive and Interactive Audio, March 2019

 The full paper is available (open access) at: http://www.aes.org/e-lib/browse.cfm?elib=20446 ([BibTeX](http://www.aes.org/e-lib/browse.cfm?elib=20446&fmt=bibtex))